neortls007idev/guildhall/README.md

 - 'O' (capitol letter 'Oh') to reset camera Position to origin. ( this does not rest the camera output Size ).
 - Right Mouse Button To spawn New GameObjects.
 - Scroll Mouse Wheel Up and Down Movement for Zooming in and out.
-- Left Click to select the object
+- Left Click to select the object and click again to Deselect the object.
+- Select an object and hit `delete` or `backspace` key to delete the currently selected object.